 Even if you are well within the "limits" of unlimited hosting, and don't need to do anything that would violate your TOS agreement, unlimited hosting is essentially a commodity service.

-One of the reasons the bandwidth and storage capacity is more expensive in premium web hosts is that a lot of money and expertise has gone into optimizing the web hosting environment.
+There are several reasons why the bandwidth and storage capacity is more expensive in premium web hosts.
+The primary being a lot of money and expertise going into optimizing the web hosting environment.

-How to overcome the limitations of unlimited hosts
+How to Overcome the Limitations of Unlimited Hosts

 If an unlimited use hosting provider is the best, or only, option for you at this time, there are steps you can take to protect yourself from running into their actual limitations.